Sep 23, 2022

-- Repair Exterior Caulking Before Winter : Cracked caulking can cause damage to your windows and sills and can be a source for water to get into your home.
+- Repair Exterior Caulking Before Winter : Cracked caulking can cause damage to your windows and sills and can be a source of water to get into your home.
 Repairing exterior caulking will make your home less drafty and more comfortable while protecting your windows and helping you save on your energy bills.

 - Make Your Home Energy Efficient : Add insulation, sealing furnace ducts, caulking around windows and doors to keep the heat in and the cold out.

 - Inspect Your Roof : Your roof is critical to the integrity of your home.
 Damaged shingles can cause water leakage into the attic or space between the roof and your top floor - and not all of these issues are covered with roof insurance.
 If shingles have any curling, buckling, or crackling, they must be replaced.
 If you notice a roofing issue, have it looked at by a professional.

 - Prevent Bursting Pipes : Turn off the valves to the exterior hose.
 Run the water until the pipes are empty and make sure all the water is drained.
 If it is not, the water can freeze up and damage pipes.

 - Seal Up Masonry : If you notice any cracks or joints along your driveway, walkways, steps, they should be repaired or replaced to prevent any further damage.

-- Call An Arborist : Winter related tree catastrophes can be avoided with the help of an arborist.
-They will walk around your property to see if any damaged or dangling limbs might pose a problem in the event of a winter storm.
+- Call An Arborist : An arborist can help avoid tree catastrophes.
+They will walk around your property to see if any damaged or dangling limbs might pose a problem in the event of a storm.

 - Consider A Generator : Plan ahead and purchase a generator that will provide your home electricity if there is a power outage.